 “An option of being part of something bigger, where you feel supported, valued and loved is critical to mitigate isolation,” Julius said.
 “So much of today’s senior living residential housing looks like either congregate apartment housing or cottage suburbia where planning is more based on the automobile than the pedestrian.
 There is no sense of scale or ‘place’.”

-Beyond Suburban Neighborhood Design
+Beyond the Average Suburban Neighborhood

 In the presentation, both speakers brought up the fact that entry into these homes is often a unique challenge, with cars being kept a back alley, while the front of the house faces the central green, with designers needing to reconsider the usage of these areas.